lake-wg/authz/draft-selander-lake-authz.md

 This state typically contains U's IP address and port number, together with any other implementation-specific parameter needed by V to respond to U.
 At this point, V can drop the EDHOC session that was initiated by U.

-V MUST encrypt and authenticate the encapsulated state using a uniformly-distributed (pseudo-)random key, known only to itself.
+V MUST encrypt and integrity protect the encapsulated state using a uniformly-distributed (pseudo-)random key, known only to itself.
 How V serializes and encrypts its internal state is out of scope of this specification.
 For example, V may use the existing CBOR and COSE libraries.